NightwindDev/Tweak-Tutorial/p11_subclassWrapper.md

 ## How is this useful?

-* `%subclass` is useful because it allows you to create view code and move it out of the main `Tweak.x` file to avoid clutter and as such having a 'fat' file, allowing you to write your view code somewhere else while keeping the main file clean only with hooks.
-It's also good practive not to pollute UIKit classes' methods, such as `- (id)init;` or `- (void)viewDidLoad;`, so this is a good way to achieve that.
-Custom subclasses also allow for more control over the views you want to create, so this approach will also be useful for that.
+* It allows you to create view code and move it out of the main `Tweak.x` file to avoid clutter and as such having a 'fat' file or avoid the 'fat view controllers' issue, allowing you to write your view code somewhere else while keeping the main file clean only with hooks.

+* It's good practice not to pollute UIKit classes' methods, such as `- (id)init;` or `- (void)viewDidLoad;`, so this is a good way to achieve that.

+* Custom subclasses also allow for more control over the views you want to create, so this approach will also help with that.

 ## How do we use it?